 In Figure 5.1, the five nested statements represent the five categories of the cultural messages identified by this study as the overarching messages students receive from their teachers and the larger community.
 The nested arrangement of the messages indicates that the messages form a sort of developmental cocoon to guide the development of students toward future success.
 The first five messages of confidence represent messages that begin early in the students’ educational careers and have followed them throughout the years.
 At the top of the cocoon is the message that becomes superordinate in the last year of high school as students are poised to make postsecondary plans.

 The messages of anxiety shared in the school’s cultural Discourse set the stage to invoke students’ realization and actions of planning for education after high school.
 As described by the Winding Road educators, students are told about the difficulty of the senior year of high school including the steps they need to take, the requirements they need to complete, and the overwhelming feelings they will have at times throughout the year.
 The anxiety was characterized by the senior class sponsor in what she described to students, “I tell them this will be the most difficult year of their lives, at times ‘overwhelming,” time of considering options, identifying interests and skills, completing requirements, and making decisions.”
-Building Winding Road students’ confidence to prepare them to make decisions for the next steps in their lives since had been the focus of educators and the larger community in various ways since they began high school.
+Building Winding Road students’ confidence to prepare them to make decisions for the next steps in their lives had been the focus of educators and the larger community in various ways since they began high school.

 The numerous confidence messages, juxtaposed with messages of anxiety, in the cultural Discourse alleviate students’ anxiety and, in a sense, open a clear pathway for students in the complicated decision-making and task completion required for postsecondary access and success.
 While the confidence messages are encouraging, they also represent years of challenges the students already have met in school experiences of leadership, teamwork, and responsibilities and the difficult work they face over the first years after high school.
 Beyond the individual development of confidence, the students have a foundation in the history of school and community stakeholders’ success in sending students on to postsecondary education and continued tangible support in the form of messages and funds to make postsecondary education possible.